Curvature tensor of smoothable Alexandrov spaces: Introduction

+\begin{thm}{Convex-lens problem} Let $D$ and $D'$ be two smooth discs with a common boundary that bound a convex set (a lens) $L$ in a positively-curved 3-dimensional Riemannian manifold $M$.
+Assume that the discs meet at a small angle.
+Show that the integral $\int_{D}k_1\cdot k_2$ is small; here $k_1$ and $k_2$ denote the principal curvatures of $D$. \end{thm}

 The $A^\circ$-case is proved by induction.
-The base is dimension $2$.
-Further, we apply the main theorem to level sets of special concave functions.
-By Gauss formula, these level sets have the same lower curvature bound.
-In the proof, we use the Bochner-type formula together with DC-calculus developed by Grigory Perelman \cite{PerDC}.
+The base is the 2-dimensional case.
+Further, we apply the induction hypothesis to level sets of special concave functions.
+By the Gauss formula, these level sets have the same lower curvature bound.
+In the proof, we use the Bochner-type formula together with the DC-calculus developed in \cite{PerDC}.
+The first step in the induction is slightly simpler.